sihan00/AI-based-IoT-device-for-Smart-Nation-Deployment/README.md

 ## Conclusion

 Implementation was feasible and successful, though met with many compatibility errors with hardware.
-Most available documentation are image-based projects, my project expands existing applications.
+Most available documentation are image-based projects, this project expands existing applications.